prescriptive-analytics/challenge-docs/docs/start.rst

-Quick Start with Simple Rules
+.. _start:

+Strategy Templates
 ***************

-In this setting, we provide eight strategy templates, the competitor would need to choose the optimal strategy though specifying the templates and parameters.
+We provide eight strategy templates, the competitor would need to choose the optimal strategy though specifying the templates and parameters.

 Strategy Templates